 - 29. The Sonoco site may be a location where riverfront paths and other amenities are developed under private ownership, with public access easements.
 These paths will have less use than paths on the north bank of the canal and south bank of the river. - 30.
 The Sonoco site is a large property under one owner.
-The land use plan recommends that it redevelop as an office campus.
-While office uses may dominate, some latitude should be provided to allow commercial uses on the ground floor, particularly along Washington Street. - 31.
+The land use plan does not anticipate change during the life of this plan, though if it were to occur, the area might be considered for a mixed-use business park. - 31.
 One of the most unique characteristics of the Coveris and Graphic Packaging sites is a passage between the buildings that crosses over the river.
 This may be retained as the two properties redevelop, and used to create a very unique pedestrian route between the two sites. - 32.
 The Coveris property is not expected to change its use any time soon, but the sites behind it are candidates for early redevelopment.
 At the time the property does redevelop, some portions of the existing, Art Deco style, brick Coveris building may be preserved and repurposed. - 33.
 Additional landscaping can be provided along River Street to create a more attractive passage to the former power plan and Whiting Mill sites. - 34.
 Parts of the former power plant are now being used by a food processing company.
 Action should be taken to remove unused elements such as the large towers and smokestacks.
 This property could redevelop with residential uses, perhaps retaining some portions of the existing brick structure.
 Rail spurs across the site make redevelopment challenging. - 35.
 There is current discussion about redeveloping the Whiting Mill with residential uses that will retain a significant portion of the existing structure.
 This proposal is consistent with the land use plan.
 Redevelopment should secure an easement for continuation of the waterfront path system, including the Loop the Lake bridge. - 36.
 The City of Menasha should continue to support marketing and possible connections to the Loop the Lake initiative, which includes a bridge over the Fox River from near the locks to Fox Street.
 Regional trail systems such as this one bring a vibrancy to the district and to the community.
 They are increasingly a consideration in where people choose to live and where companies locate.